-- 31. In order to facilitate exchange of information with international non-health forums, a policy paper on financing health promotion was presented at the first World Social Security Forum (Moscow, 10-15 September 2007).
-A presentation was made at the fifth triennial Education International World Congress (Berlin, 22-26 July 2007) arguing that WHO's current collaboration with teachers' representatives could be expanded to cover wider determinants of health and the promotion of social health insurance. - 32.
-In terms of advocating political and socioeconomic policies that impact positively on health, a meeting organized in collaboration with other United Nations bodies (Vancouver, British Columbia, Canada, 5-8 June 2007) produced a "call for action on school health, education and development".
-In the Region of the Americas, an Ibero-American technical meeting (Brasília, 29-30 October 2007) used this declaration as part of the justification for building strategic alliances between the education and health sectors in order to advance attainment of the relevant Millennium Development Goals. - 33.
+- 29. In terms of advocating political and socioeconomic policies that impact positively on health, a meeting organized in collaboration with other United Nations bodies (Vancouver, British Columbia, Canada, 5-8 June 2007) produced a "call for action on school health, education and development".
+In the Region of the Americas, an Ibero-American technical meeting (Brasília, 29-30 October 2007) used this declaration as part of the justification for building strategic alliances between the education and health sectors in order to advance attainment of the relevant Millennium Development Goals. - 30.
 The draft global framework for the promotion of health will be used in setting the direction for the 2008-2009 biennium.
-At July's expert meeting in London (see paragraph 30 above), the framework's components were classified into four domains: addressing development and determinants, meeting the needs of individuals and communities, strengthening health systems, and building health promotion capacity.
+At July's expert meeting in London, the framework's components were classified into four domains: addressing development and determinants, meeting the needs of individuals and communities, strengthening health systems, and building health promotion capacity.
 Wider consultation started in the last quarter of 2007.